 OPEN SHELVES & CABINETS

-These are custom made by our builder and 28″ long, 12″ deep and 3″ tall.
+These are custom-made by our builder and 28″ long, 12″ deep and 3″ tall.
 They used cedar and stained them Sherwin Williams Mountain Ash.
 They did two coats but essentially buffed out the second coat to get them smooth.
 We really wanted open shelving to increase the functionality of our kitchen.
 On the lower two shelves we keep the bowls, plates and glasses we use every day.
 It makes it easy to grab when we’re plating and put back from the dishwasher.
 Think of these things when you’re organizing your kitchen.
 Above that we have items for serving we don’t use too often.
 A big casserole pot and serving board act as decor in our transitional kitchen but are also functional.

 The two drawers right next to the cooktop are essential for us.
 I bought this we got this handy spice drawer insert.
 It comes in two sizes: 18? and 24? and meant to be trimmed with a circular saw to perfectly fit your drawers.
 We got the 18? and had it trimmed down to around 15? to fit our drawer directly to the left of our cooktop.
 I love how the spices are laid horizontally at an angle because it makes them easy to see, use and put back.

 I highly recommend these 6 oz glass jars.
 At the time of ordering, only one color lid was available, but now they hve gold!
 Having all of our spices in the same size jar is super soothing to me.
 Take your organization up another level by getting these modern white labels.
 They are so easy to apply, oil and water-resistant and you can get custom options.
 I got the 1.25 x 2.25 size!
 Easily one of the five things that will make your kitchen more organized.

 For our flatware, I got this cutlery organizer.
 It looks completely different from others and I love it.
 Spoons, forks, knives all have a specific spot and everything is laid out beautifully.
 For more kitchen organization, check out this blog post.